Henry Hudson Parkway Exit 22

 Driveby 8 July 2007.
 Click here to see the movie, a 658kB .wmv file.
 In this clip only the left sign is standing.
 The other two are down.

 To see an overhead vew of Exit 22 click on this link to Google Maps.
 The last time I looked at the Google Maps image there were three sign shadows visible.

-Google Maps changes images occasionally so I'm not positive that these comments apply to the current image.
+In Google Street View different images show the signs in different states.
+Google Maps changes images occasionally so I'm not positive that these comments apply to the current images.

 Condition of arrow signs at Henry Hudson Parkway Exit 22, updated whenever we get a chance.
 The average sign has a life expectancy of about 23 days.